raspberrypilearning/retraining-model/en/step_7.md

 # What next?

-Now that you've created a model based on an existing one, you can create one that's all your own in the ['Teach a computer to read' project.](#)
+Now that you've created a model based on an existing one, you can make your own model in the ['Teach a computer to read' project.](#)